Aerilius/sketchup-imagemagick/README.md

 Edit the material:
   * `imagemagick.edit(material, convert_command, queue=false){ do_after_import() }`
   * reimports the material's image
-  * optional: queue = true/false queues the image for batch conversion instead of editing it imediately
-    call `imagemagick.execute` to start the batch conversion
+  * optional: queue = true/false queues the image for batch conversion instead of editing it immediately call `imagemagick.execute` to start the batch conversion

 Create a new material either based on an existing one: